Services Firms

 Foreign applicants need a local address for service.

-The Registrar will consider whether the trademark may be registered in accordance with the terms of the Act.
-The sign will also be examined for distinctiveness of the trademark.
-Furthermore, the Registrar will reject applications if the trademark consists of scandalous matter, its use is contrary to law, the trademark is likely to deceive or cause confusion,or the trademark is substantially identical with a trademark already registered or whose registration is being sought.
+The application process includes a formal examination by the Registrar, as well as an examination on absolute and relative grounds.
+The Registrar will consider whether the trademark may be registered in accordance with the terms of the Vanuatu Trademarks Act 2003.
+The application will also be examined for distinctiveness of the trademark.
+The Registrar will reject applications if the trademark consists of scandalous matter, its use is contrary to law, the trademark is likely to deceive or cause confusion, or the trademark is substantially identical with a trademark already registered or applied for.

-Trademark applications accepted by the Registrar are published in the official gazette prior to registration.
+Trademark applications accepted by the Registrar are published in the Official Gazette prior to registration.

 National: